-30. There can be swift changes in the political situation.
+29. There can be swift changes in the political situation.
 New contradictions may emerge amongst the bourgeois parties and within them.
 Political parties may undergo changes through splits or coming together to form a new party.
 Flexible tactics should be evolved to deal with the situation.
-In our pursuit of united actions, joint platforms may have to be formed with various social movements, people's mobilizations and issue-based movements.
+In our pursuit of united actions, joint platforms may have to be formed on specific political or mass issues.